abwalls/eyeSpy/README.md

 The application will start recording each configured feed.
 Stop it with `Ctrl+C`.
 Footage is saved in the directories specified in the configuration file.

+## Testing Camera Feeds

+The API exposes an endpoint to verify that a configured camera feed is reachable.
+Use `/cameras/<id>/test` to check the connection for a specific camera by ID.
+A successful response will include `{"status": "success"}` while failures return an error message.